Roypic/Roypic.github.io/_pages/about.md

 News
 ======
-[May, 2023] One paper is under view of BMVC 2023.
+[August, 2023] One paper got accpeted by BMVC 2023!
-[February, 2022] One paper accepted by MIDL 2022!
+[February, 2022] One paper got accepted by MIDL 2022!

 <!-- Music
 ======